Quaggles/dcs-unit-tester/README.md

 To output some debug information call `Output(string)`, this prints information in the unit tester, for example you could print out `On Shot` events to see what happened in the log

-To report a result use an `OnMissionEnd` trigger to call the global function `Assert(bool)`, so using just triggers you could setup:
+To report a result use an `OnMissionEnd` trigger to call the global function `Assert(bool)`, so using just triggers you could set up:

 ![image](https://user-images.githubusercontent.com/8382945/113410977-fd408000-93f7-11eb-8029-e9f445c4cbe9.png)